Taghazout Morocco Travel Guide

 Tipping is customary for services in Morocco.

-Responsible photography for privacy and respect.
+Responsible photography to be alone and respect.

 Additional practical details for your Taghazout experience.